How we teach

 Yoga Key West classes always include pranayama, asana and savasana (breathing, movement and relaxation).
 Attention is paid

 to alignment and intention.
 At the end of a session you will feel relaxed, recharged and happy.
 Through breath, asana and

 awareness, all systems of the body are toned, benefiting students of all levels.

-Her other yoga study includes over 40 years of Iyengar, Kripalu, Shivananda,
+Her yoga study includes almost 50 years of Iyengar, Kripalu, Shivananda,

 Anusara and other hatha yoga styles.
 She completed her teacher training in the Sampoorna yoga style with Shri Yogi

 Hari, a direct disciple of Swami Vishnudevananda and Music Master Swami Nada-Brahmananda.
 She is also certified in Yoga

 Nidra as taught by Swami Satyananda Saraswati.
 Other studies include Aqua Yoga with Nancy Curran; Qigong training with Jeff

 Primack; and classes with Julie Gudmestad - Iyengar instructor, physical therapist, and anatomy columnist for Yoga Journal